 “Suppose one of you has a hundred sheep and loses one of them.
 Doesn’t he leave the ninety-nine in the open country and go after the lost sheep until he finds it?
 Then he calls his friends and neighbors together and says, ‘Rejoice with me; I have found my lost sheep.’
 (Luke 15:4,6)

-Those in Bondage to Sin and Addiction
+Praying for those in Bondage to Sin and Addiction

 …to proclaim freedom for the captives and release from darkness for the prisoners, to proclaim the year of the Lord’s favor… (Isaiah 61:1b-2a)

-Those in Need of Emotional and Physical Healing
+Praying for those in Need of Emotional and Physical Healing

 Therefore confess your sins to each other and pray for each other so that you may be healed.
 The prayer of a righteous person is powerful and effective.
 (James 5:16)

 Continue to strike a match and light the awesome power of God through your prayers.
 When you don’t know what to pray, trust that the Holy Spirit will intercede for you, stirring your heart with prayers and petitions from heaven above.

-You can catch the Mountain Moving Prayer Series here!
+Catch the Mountain-Moving Prayer Series here!